Seeking Forgiveness: Spiritual Retreat with Swami Amritaswarupananda in Indonesia

 Devotees from the Asia-Pacific countries gathered at the Island of Batam, inspired to learn from Swamiji’s wisdom.
 Held April 18 – 20, the event drew around 400 people, including those taking part online.

-Highlights were Swamiji’s discourses, question-and-answer sessions, and bhajans.
+Other highlights were Swamiji’s discourses, question-and-answer sessions, and bhajans.
 The retreatants were not just from the APAC region, but also included people throughout Europe, the US, South America, and the Middle East.

 Swamiji’s talks made references to ‘Śiva Aparādha Kṣamāpaṇa Stōtram,’ a hymn beseeching Lord Śiva, who represents the Guru, for forgiveness.
 This stōtram was composed by Ādi Śaṅkarācārya, the most well-known proponent of Advaita, the philosophy of non-duality.